dancercasey/getlexaicoin/README.md

 This breakdown reflects a broader failure of judicial transparency—not gendered bias, but systemic evasion of constitutional standards.
 Lexaicoin’s governance protocol logs every milestone, including procedural sabotage, to reinforce auditability and precedent.

-LEX is not just a token—it’s a forensic framework for visibility, ethics, and legacy.
+LEXX is not just a token—it’s a forensic framework for visibility, ethics, and legacy.

 ---